BYOD vs. COBO Devices: What Law Enforcement IT Should Know

 When new COBO phones, tablets, or computers arrive, IT can coordinate and lead technology onboarding and training for the device.

-Is BYOD or COBO Best for Your Agency?
+Is BYOD or COBO Best for Your Law Enforcement Technology Needs?

 If you’re deciding between BYOD and COBO policies, considering these questions can determine whether you have the resources required to manage agency devices — or if you should put responsibility for mobile devices into the hands of your officers.